 I hope you enjoyed this guide on proper sleep and relaxation.
 In our final installment, we look at foods to avoid if you’ve been having trouble getting to sleep, and include some good foods to include to ensure your brain gets exactly what it needs.

-Eat to Sleep = Eat to Live
+Eating to Sleep Well = Eating to Live

 I’d like to finish up our manual on proper and effective sleep by talking about the nutritional aspect.
 Because food is not always interpreted the same way by our bodies, there are some specific foods to avoid right before going to sleep and others that will help sleep come more naturally.